ParkerFadoul/Animal_Crossing_Fishing_Analysis/README.md

 - **Rare fish not encountered**: Some fish (e.g., Mahi-Mahi) were not caught during sampling, which may bias shadow size distributions and Bell averages.
 - **Pier fish grouped with ocean fish**: For simplicity, fish caught from the pier were categorized as ocean fish.
 - **Rain not accounted for**: Rain, which influences fish behavior, were not recorded.
 - **Availability-based sampling**: Every fish encountered was caught, meaning the data reflects availability rather than randomness.
+Although I tried to catch every fish I could.

 Despite these caveats, the data is reliable for uncovering shadow size trends and Bells-per-cast profitability.